-- Always check to make sure any spray nozzle faces away from the face.
+- Make sure spray nozzles face away from the face.

-- Use grease shields to cover frying pans and protect eyes from splattering liquids.
+- Use grease shields to cover frying pans.